Bhojrajsahu07/ETANIMOD/README.md

     * The provided training data is split into a 90% training set and a 10% validation set to monitor performance and prevent overfitting.
     * The `Trainer` API handles the fine-tuning process, with evaluation performed at the end of each epoch to save the best-performing model checkpoint.

-4.  [cite_start]**Inference & Deployment**: A user-friendly web application is built using **Streamlit** as required for Phase 1[cite: 30]. [cite_start]This demo allows for easy uploading of the test set, running inference, displaying results, and downloading the predictions in the required format[cite: 32, 33, 34, 35].
+4.  **Inference & Deployment**: A user-friendly web application is built using **Streamlit** as required for Phase .
+This demo allows for easy uploading of the test set, running inference, displaying results, and downloading the predictions in the required format.